[View Printable Version]

 DISTINGUISHING FEATURES OF THE CLASS

 The work involves responsibility for designing and implementing health and safety standards, and establishing and implementing safety programs and operating procedures which encompass current recognized standards for employee and environmental safety in order to avoid or protect against accidents and to improve safety.
 An employee in this class prepares and conducts employee training, establishes safety standards, performs building inspections and coordinates toxic substance training and inspection.
 This classification is designated to be a safety generalist with work assignments dependent upon the jurisdiction or department to which assigned, the services provided and the equipment used by the organization.
 Supervision is received from an administrative superior who allows the incumbent initiative and independence in planning and implementation of safety plans and training.
-Supervision may be exercised over a clerical support employee.
+Supervision may be exercised over a clerical support employee or staff engaged in safety training.
 Certain assignments made to employees in this class will require reasonable access to transportation to meet in the ordinary course of business in a timely and efficient manner.
 Does related work as required.

 TYPICAL WORK ACTIVITIES